 Economic literature in this regard, including my own doctoral research, indicates that improvement in institutional quality positively impacts economic growth both directly, and also indirectly, through the channel of macroeconomic stability.

 Although Autocratic, and also at the lowest level in term of EIQ (as compared to the other countries in the group), GDP per person, exports level and import cover are all performing reasonably well.
 The underlying reason is the availability of one highly exportable and largely available natural resource- in its case, crude oil- that allows it to perform like this.
 At the same time, even then it is a developing country is because both of weak PIQ and EIQ, and reliance on a very narrow export base; the last reason common to all three countries as well, but not as much as Angola, where although the other three countries (besides Angola) have otherwise better overall institutional quality.

 Read more: Shunning IMF for Sukkuk is politics at play

 Hence, it can be seen that long-term sustainable impact on economy, in terms of diversified export base and other economic fundamentals, comes from strong institutions at the back of committed governments doing hard economic reforms, for which is needed institutional reform in the wider/heterodox sense, and not some structural adjustment as per the Neoliberal policy milieu of public policy both independent and that comes in the shape of negotiated IMF programmes.

 Omer Javed holds Ph.D. in Economics from the University of Barcelona, Spain.
 A

 former economist at International Monetary Fund, he is the author of Springer published

 book (2016), ‘The economic impact of International Monetary Fund programmes:

 institutional quality, macroeconomic stabilization, and economic growth’.
+He tweets at @omerjaved7.
 The views expressed in this article are author’s own and do not necessarily reflect the editorial policy of Global Village Space.